AIR-HLoc: Adaptive Retrieved Images Selection for Efficient Visual Localisation: Evaluation

 \subsection{Results}

 We present the localisation accuracy of HLoc and \sysname across three distinct datasets, as depicted in Figure~\ref{fig:error_k} and Figure~\ref{fig:error_k_aachen}, with respect to varying values of $k$.
 In the case of HLoc, we report the results for $k = 1, 2, 3, 4, 5, 10, 20, 30$ and it retrieves the same number of $k$ images from the database for all queries.
-As for our \sysname, we provide the outcomes for $k = 4, 5, 10, 20, 30$, considering a retrieval of $k$ similar images solely for hard queries, $\lceil \alpha\times k \rceil$ images for easy queries, and $\lceil \beta\times k \rceil$ images for medium queries.
-We do not give the results for $k\leq3$ because the optimization space is too small and most data sets achieve much higher accuracy when $k\geq 10$.
-The average number of retrieved images for all queries of \sysname is presented in Table~\ref{tab:k_dirhloc}.
+For \sysname, we provide the outcomes for $k = 4, 5, 10, 20, 30$, considering a retrieval of top-$k$ similar images solely for hard queries, top-$k^*$, $k^* = \lceil \alpha\times k \rceil$ images for easy queries, and top-$k^*$, $k^* = \lceil \beta\times k \rceil$ images for medium queries.
+We do not give the results for $k\leq3$ because the optimization space is too small and most datasets achieve much higher accuracy when $k\geq 10$.